TomKrauss/pks-edit/doc/manual/grammar.md

 lower/upper case they might be added to the right side of the `=` sign as the `-` character and all digits in the following character class `a-z=A-Z0-9-`.

-Every grammar resides in an own JSON file named 'grammar_id'.grammar.json and has a unique id (name), which is associated with a document type.
-The grammar files are placed in the PKS_SYS directory.
-The document types are defined in a file PKS_SYS/pkseditconfig.json.
+Every grammar resides in an own JSON file named 'grammar_id'.grammar.json and has a unique id (name), which is associated with a document type. `cpp.grammar.json` for instance would be the name of a grammar named `cpp` (c++).
+The grammar files are placed in the `pks_sys` directory.
+The document types are defined in a file `pks_sys\pkseditconfig.json`.
 Document types are typically selected by file name pattern.
 For every document type one may define the grammar id to use for the corresponding document type.

 ### Templates